isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

  To avoid a called function unexpectedly changing the value.
- It's far easier to reason about programs when called functions don't modify state.
+ It’s far easier to reason about programs when called functions don’t modify state.

 ##### Example